 Note 1: The XCHT-WD actor defined in this profile, in order to receive notifications, SHALL be grouped with at least one of the this two actors: DSUB Notificaiton Recipient , DSUB Notification Puller.

 XCHT-WD actors shall be grouped with DSUB actors to grant an interoperable system for task status update notification.
-DSUB infrastructure is intended to provide specific notifications to the participants of the Heart Team workflow when an XDS.b environment is the XDW infrastructure for workflow sharing infrastructure.
+DSUB infrastructure is intended to provide specific notifications to the participants of the HT when XDS.b is the XDW infrastructure for the workflow sharing infrastructure.

 The following sections identify how DSUB functionalities shall be used to notify workflow Status updates.
 Other additional uses of DSUB filters for subscriptions are not forbidden, however the following shall be considered implementation requirements for XCHT-WD actors.